Vijisandhiya/baremetal-vi/README.md

+We have a Heap of Size 128KB.
+Minimum Block Size to be given out is 1 KB.
+Design a Malloc and Free API to give and take memory back into the heap

 1. Memory Alignment*: Ensure that allocated memory is aligned to the required boundary, typically 8 or 16 bytes, depending on the architecture.

 2. *Heap Initialization*: Check if malloc in initialize_heap returns NULL.
 If it does, you should handle the error accordingly.